Performing Arts Frequently Asked Questions

 A: If your student meets the district guidelines as they pertain to distance, then yes, acceptance into the PAE qualifies your student for transportation.
-Choosing to exit the PAE or failing to meet the PAE requirements will result in expulsion from the PAE program, rendering your student ineligible for transportation effective immediately if the only reason they are receiving transportation is because of their participation in the PAE.
+Choosing to exit the PAE or failing to meet the PAE requirements will result in expulsion from the PAE program, rendering your student ineligible for transportation if the reason they are receiving transportation is a result of their participation in the PAE.

-Q: How will we know if our student is no longer in the PAE?
+Q: How will we know if our student understands what is required to complete the PAE?

 (These are events your student attends, not events in which they perform.)

 A: Any performance outside of/above the high school level:

 1) Civic groups (

 2) Community college, university performances

 4) Some church presentations (check with the department head to confirm eligibility.)

 5) A performance may be musical, theatrical, or dance.

 A: They are required to attend an average of three a year, for a total of twelve before they graduate.
 Proof of attendance is a program to be turned into the PAE Coordinator.